queryluke/masseffect-5e/data/class_features/advanced_tech_armor.md

 id: advanced_tech_armor
 name: Advanced Tech Armor
 ---
-Starting at {{ level }} level, you're able to improve your Tech Armor's defense to seemingly supernatural capabilities.
+Starting at {{ level }} level, tech armor has resistance to all damage.
+Whenever you cast a spell, tech armor gains hit points equal to three times the spell level or tech points spent.
-While Tech Armor is active, you gain +3 AC and have resistance to all damage types.